Right to Choose

 Right to Choose means you can decide which organisation will oversee your child’s care as long as they are located in England and fully qualified.

-*However, there are some exceptions, which are listed below.
+*There are some exceptions, which are listed below.

 What is Right to Choose?